 I cannot withstand this creeping feeling of exasperation When will this insane ride end?
 Cause I get bored

 Hard to believe that DELANILA (Danielle Eva Schwob) ever gets bored.
-Her latest album, Overloaded, is set to drop in October and is a multi-instrumental delicious mix of genre wrinkling, time signature bending, origami-like music that sounds layered and deceptively simple—like an expertly folded piece of paper albeit one that is not at all smooth.
+Her latest album, Overloaded, is set to drop this Fall and is a multi-instrumental delicious mix of genre wrinkling, time signature bending, origami-like music that sounds layered and deceptively simple—like an expertly folded piece of paper albeit one that is not at all smooth.
 This music isn’t shiny.
 It has texture and irregularities, patterns form in unusual places.
 Song order and interludes gift the listener a chance to absorb one song fully before moving onto the next.

 There are certain things that one can comfortably ascribe to DELANILA—singer, composer, lyricist, experimental artist, guitarist, performer.
 Musically, she doesn’t seem constrained by the confines of algorithms that suggest if we like X, we should listen to Y. Will streaming services (and the few remaining music stores) classify Overloaded under Indie-rock, contemporary, or multi-instrumental grunge done right?
 There’s the promise of discovery in her music that skitters parallel yet counter to the throughline of time lost to screens that run through the album.

 Several contemporary composers have tried it but in my opinion, few have pulled it off where they can rock a legit guitar riff following a classically flavored interlude.
 Her instrumentation changes as the songs require.
 There are hints of Stravinsky-like dissonance in her compositions that make perfect sense following an almost 1960s sounding beachy guitar sound in The Philosopher.
-(You’ll have to wait until October to see if I’m full of s#*t.)

 Oh, and her voice—It is rich and round with the full control of a classical concert performer with all grit and depth of a soulful blues singer and the confidence of a rock musician that belies her age.
 DELANILA never swallows her words because well, she is singing her lyrics about important ideas that we need to hear.
 Her lyrics are a mirror of what she was experiencing at the time she was writing the songs for the album, which is the propensity for people to get sucked into the rabbit hole of the internet.
 We feel so connected that we forget that we are not attached to anything besides ones and zeros.
 Her single, Time Slips Away seductively challenges the listener to question how we’re really spending our time with screens.